People Ops & HR influencers to follow in 2024

 The CEO is passionate about career development and helps companies attract and retain talent.
 Kathryn is also a big supporter of strong company cultures.
 For example, The Muse’s employees can take their children to work, and the company created a group for diversity and inclusion initiatives.

-In 2017, Kathryn launched the book “The New Rules of Work,” which became a Wall Street Journal bestseller.
-She’s also a podcast host.
-The CEO shares curated and original content on many topics (especially those related to the workplace).
-Almost 300,000 (!) individuals follow her updates on LinkedIn.
+Her book “The New Rules of Work” was a Wall Street Journal bestseller.
+Kathryn is also a podcast host and shares curated and original content on many workplace topics.
+Over 280,000 individuals follow her updates on LinkedIn.

-A “modern HR advocate,” Lars Schmidt is passionate about “emergency work trends, tech, and people practices.”
+Lars Schmidt is working towards ”building a bridge to the next generation of HR.”
 He shares ideas about the future of work — which, as he reminds his audience, is happening now — on his social media accounts and as a podcast host, speaker, and author.

 Lars wrote the bestseller “Redefining HR: Transforming People Teams to Drive Business Performance” and is a regular Fast Company contributor.

-With over 20 years of industry experience, he’s the founder of HR executive search and consulting firm Amplify.
+With over 20 years of industry experience, he’s the founder of Amplify, which helps companies and HR leaders navigate the new world of work with courses, a podcast, a book, and more.
 Lars has been included in lists of top influencers by HR Examiner, HuffPost, and LinkedIn.

 Madison Butler brings a much-needed perspective to HR & people ops.
-She’s the VP of Talent, People & Culture at Sourced Craft Cocktails, and advocates for HR and people ops professionals to challenge the status quo and genuinely address topics like race and gender.
+She’s the Chief People Officer at GRAV, a Texas based smoking supplies retailer and advocates for HR and people ops professionals to challenge the status quo and genuinely address topics like race and gender.

 The influencer is passionate about culture, talent development, employee retention, and radical inclusion.
 In her candid posts, she advocates for “mental health, removing the stigma around trauma, DEI, and the ability to be ‘human at work.’”